orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 ## Introduction

-Admin panels and line of business application are an essential part of many web applications.
-They provide a way for administrators to manage content, users, and other data.
+Welcome to this tutorial on building an admin panel with Orchid!
+Admin panels and line of business applications are important for many web applications as they allow administrators to manage content, users, and other data.

-To sample a small part selection of Orchid features, we will build a simple task list we can use to track all the tasks we want to accomplish (the typical “to-do list” example).
+In this tutorial, we will be creating a simple task list application to demonstrate some features of Orchid.
+This task list allows us to track all the tasks we need to complete, just like a traditional “to-do list”.

-At this point you should have already installed [the framework and package](/en/docs/installation) and started the web server.
+Before beginning this tutorial, make sure that you have already installed [the framework and package](/en/docs/installation), and started the web server.
+Let's get started!

 > Before we begin, we strongly recommend that you don't copy and paste.
 Typing each piece of code will help you practice and remember it.